particle1331/M1-tensorflow-benchmark/README.md

 1. Run the relevant parts of the script `run.py` on your environment, and saving the results as `results_<YOUR_ENV_NAME>.csv` in the last line of `run.py`.
 2. Download the resulting CSV file and save it in the root directory alongside the other `results_*.csv` files.
 3. Then run `plot_results.py`.
 See `results.png`.
-Adds another line graph of your results should be added to the above plot. 🥳
+Another line graph of your results should be added to the above plot. 🥳

 <br>